 Some cities issue formal written warnings or may also fine offenders based on your circumstances.

-The new book Cycling and Prolifics in Life @ 10K, which includes expert tips and guidelines for anyone, including cyclists and riders at all levels, multi-modal or eco-transportation advocates as well as hard-earned advice is well worth the smooth read in a changing climate.
+The new award-winning, independently written and produced book Cycling and Prolifics in Life @ 10K, which includes expert tips and guidelines for anyone, including cyclists and riders at all levels, multi-modal or eco-transportation advocates as well as hard-earned advice is well worth the smooth read in a changing climate.

 The book is now in print from a US publisher in hardcover or as an eBook and is available for immediate purchase at the following link: